Positive Behaviour Support – What is your experience?

 What next?

-The stories will be used to help decide what we do next and may also be used as part of the campaign website/report.
+The stories will be used to help decide what we do next and may also be used as part of the feedback or report that is shared by Learning Disability England.

-We will host a small meeting with Neurodiverse collective in the summer to share thoughts about this – we will share the date soon.
+We will host a small meeting in the summer to share thoughts about this – you can find out more here